-- The Dubai Knowledge Village is perfect for educational investors looking to set up in the UAE to conduct one of the following types of business: i) professional training courses and certifications ii) eLearning technologies and support services iii) research and development iv) human resource development activities;
+- The Dubai Knowledge Park(DKP) free zone company is perfect for educational investors looking to set up in the UAE to conduct one of the following types of business: i) professional training courses and certifications; ii) eLearning technologies and support services; iii) research and development and iv) human resource development activities;

-- Like other Dubai free trade zone establishments, the Knowledge Village permits 100% foreign ownership and enjoys 100% legal exemption from all import and export duties;
+- Like other Dubai free trade zone establishments, the Knowledge Park permits 100% foreign ownership and enjoys 100% legal exemption from all import and export duties.

 Dubai Health Care City

 - The Dubai Health Care City is targeted at the healthcare and pharmaceuticals industries.
-This FZ is ideal for investors looking to set up a presence in the UAE to operate one of the following types of entities: i) Dubai Healthcare City free zone (DHCC FZ) ii) Center for Healthcare Planning and Quality (CPQ) iii) Harvard Medical School Dubai Center (HMSDC) iv) Dubai Harvard Foundation for Medical Research (DHFMR);
+This FZ is ideal for investors looking to set up a presence in the UAE to operate one of the following types of entities: i) Dubai Healthcare City free zone (DHCC FZ); ii) Center for Healthcare Planning and Quality (CPQ); iii) Harvard Medical School Dubai Center (HMSDC) and iv) Dubai Harvard Foundation for Medical Research (DHFMR);

 - The Health Care City has a low registration fee of DHS 3,500;